Sid2010abc/Pathfinder-Lab/README.md

 Tech: single self-contained HTML file, vanilla JavaScript, no build step, no dependencies beyond Google Fonts.

-Usage: open `PathfinderLab.html` in a browser.
+Usage: open `PathfinderLab.html` in a browser or at my website, sid2010abc.github.io.
 Draw obstacles with the brush, place start and goal, and run one or more algorithms to compare their search behavior.